anynines/klutchio/README.md

 ## Getting started

-Pleae refer to our documentation [for platform operators](https://klutch.io/docs/platform-operator/) if you want to enable your users to use various managed resources.
+Please refer to our documentation [for platform operators](https://klutch.io/docs/platform-operator/) if you want to enable your users to use various managed resources.
 If you're a software developer then please read [our documentation for developers](https://klutch.io/docs/for-developers/).